amanshrt/amanshrt/README.md

 - # 👋 Hi, I’m @amanshrt #
-- 👀 A JS enthusiast, a full stack engineer and a digital content creation
+- 👀 A JS enthusiast, a full stack engineer and a digital content creator

 Of course, this is not the only git repo that I use.
 As per the requirement , I use different repos.
 You can find my other works in gitlab too @subashshrt and @amanshrt.